-We recognized other gains (losses) primarily from the sale of the Daleville Facility (First Quarter 2024).
+We recognized other gains (losses) primarily from the sale of the Daleville Facility (First Quarter 2024), a goodwill impairment in connection with negative trends within our Wine and Spirits business.
+For additional information, refer to Notes 4, 5, and 9.